kuzzleio/documentation-old/src/sdk-reference/memory-storage/hgetall.md

 ---

-## Callback response
+## Callback Response

-Resolves to a JSON object containing the fields and values of a hash.
+Returns a JSON object containing the fields and values of a hash.